Saitorfer/appointment-project-react/README.md

 # appointment-project-react

 Just a little react practise
+Using javascript, vite and react